subi1/subi1/README.md

 - 👋 Hi, I’m @subi1
-- 👀 I’m interested in learnning Data and AI
+- 👀 I’m interested in learning Data and AI
 - 🌱 I’m currently learning Databricks workspace and Data Testing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python testing and Agentic AI
 - 📫 How to reach me ...

 <!---